 A title defect is when there is an adverse claim, somewhere in the chain of ownership.
 It can have an impact on who has legal rights to the property.

 Voluntarily giving up a right, claim or privilege.
 It removes liability for the other party in the agreement.

-When trying to sell your house fast in Southern California, you will likely hear a lot of real estate jargon thrown your way.
+When trying to sell your house fast in Greater Los Angeles, you will likely hear a lot of real estate jargon thrown your way.
 It’s important to know what is being said and how the terms used will impact you.
-Do your homework before selling your house fast in Southern California so you don’t miss something you should have been aware of!
+Do your homework before selling your house fast in Greater Los Angeles so you don’t miss something you should have been aware of!